-Our Core team has over 95 years of cumulative experience in the Energy industry.
+Our Core team members EACH have over 20 years of experience in the energy industry.

-Ben has served for 21yr within the petrochemical, refining, equipment design and midstream industries.
-He joined Tailwater Techincal Consulting (TTC) as CEO in 2019.
-Prior to joining TTC Ben served as SVP over Engineering at Southcross Energy from 2015-2019.
-He served at Enterprise Products from 2007-2015 in various engineering, operational support and leadership roles.
-In addition worked at Rodia Chemical, Dynegy Midstream and Trane in a process, and project engineering capacity.
-He hold degrees in Chemical Engineering and Mechanical Engineering.
+Ben has served for 23 years within the petrochemical, refining, equipment design, and midstream industries.
+He joined Tailwater Technical Consulting (TTC) as CEO in 2019.
+Prior to joining TTC, Ben served as SVP over Engineering at Southcross Energy from 2015-2019.
+He served at Enterprise Products Partners from 2007-2015 in various engineering, operational support, and leadership roles.
+In addition, he worked at Rodia Chemical, Dynegy Midstream, and Trane in a process, and project engineering capacity.
+Ben holds degrees in Chemical Engineering and Mechanical Engineering.

-Durai has served for 14 years within oil and gas industry in different segments.
-He has over 18 years of experience in the field of Computational Fluid Dynamics(CFD).
+Durai has served for 16 years within the oil and gas industry in different segments.
+He has over 20 years of experience in the field of Computational Fluid Dynamics(CFD).
 He joined Tailwater Technical Consulting (TTC) as Vice President in 2019.
-Prior to joining TTC, he worked for Enterprise Products L.P from 2013 to 2019 and was involved with solving problems for capital and operational groups.
-He worked for ANSYS Inc between 2009 to 2013, where he supported top experts apply CFD in upstream, midstream and downstream sectors of Oil and Gas.
+Prior to joining TTC, he worked for Enterprise Products Partners from 2013 to 2019 and was involved with solving problems for capital and operational groups.
+He worked for ANSYS, Inc. between 2009 to 2013, where he supported CFD in upstream, midstream, and downstream sectors of Oil and Gas.
 He also worked for Technip and Furnace Improvements, where he offered support for ongoing new and revamping projects.
-He holds a Ph.D. in Chemical Engineering and has authored many journal articles and conference presentations.
+Duraivelan holds a Ph.D. in Chemical Engineering and has authored many journal articles and conference presentations.

-Ritesh has 20 years of global professional career enveloping the energy sector.
+Ritesh has 22 years of global professional career enveloping the energy sector.
 He joined Tailwater Technical Consulting (TTC) as Vice President in 2019.
-He has performed assignments that ranges from the conceptual studies to the performance tests, in-depth technical evaluation of companies during acquisition/mergers and also played a key role in obtaining the Oil Export Permit from BIS.
+He has performed assignments that range from the conceptual studies to performance tests, in-depth technical evaluation of companies during acquisition/mergers, and also played a key role in obtaining the Oil Export Permit from BIS.
 In recent years, he has held responsibilities in technical leadership roles – the optimization of gas treaters from commercial and engineering perspective.
-He has served at Enterprise Products Partners, ConocoPhillips and KBR.
-He holds a Master’s degree in Chemical Engineering.
+He has served at Enterprise Products Partners, ConocoPhillips, and KBR.
+Ritesh holds a Master’s Degree in Chemical Engineering.

-Tony has 21 years of service in the petrochemical and midstream industries.
+Tony has 23 years of service in the petrochemical and midstream industries.
 He joined Tailwater Technical Consulting (TTC) as Vice President in 2019.
-Prior to joining TTC, Tony served as Senior Director, Process Engineering at SouthCross Energy.
+Prior to joining TTC, Tony served as Senior Director of Process Engineering at SouthCross Energy.
 He has held multiple leadership roles in engineering, project management support, and operational support.
 Prior assignments have included equipment design, conceptual studies, debottleneck studies, performance test, process diagnostics/troubleshooting, and technical evaluations for mergers/acquisitions.
 Previous employers have included Enterprise Products Partners, Jacobs, Dow, CF Industries, and Tru-Tec Services.
 Tony holds a Bachelor’s Degree in Molecular Biology and a Master’s Degree in Chemical Engineering.

-Chad has 25 years of service in the petrochemical and midstream industries.
+Chad has 27 years of service in the petrochemical and midstream industries.
 He joined Tailwater Technical Consulting (TTC) as Vice President in 2019.
-Prior to joining TTC, Chad served as Senior Director, Project Management at Southcross Energy.
+Prior to joining TTC, Chad served as Senior Director of Project Management at Southcross Energy.
 He has held multiple leadership roles in engineering, operations, asset optimization, and commercial/business development.
 Prior assignments have included conceptual studies, debottleneck studies, facility troubleshooting, and technical/commercial evaluations for mergers/acquisitions.
 Previous employers have included Enterprise Products Partners, Dow Chemical, and Koch Industries.
 Chad hold a Bachelor’s Degree in Chemical Engineering.